CraftAcademyLabs/ca_course/ionic/the_back-end.md

 Does it work?
 Fire up your server with `rails s` and visit `http://localhost:3000/api/v0/pings`

-Note: You can keep this route and controller around as you move forward, but you might as well delete it.
+**Note: You can keep this route and controller around as you move forward, but you might as well delete it.
 It will NOT be used in your application.
-We added it purely as an exercise.
+We added it purely as an exercise.**

 ### Adding a User class

+**Okay, let's go to work and add some actual functionality to our application.
+In true Craft Academy style, we'll start with one of the hardest and complex parts. **

 We know that we will be accessing our Rails app from an external client and that we will require authentication.
 At this point, you are familiar with [Devise](https://github.com/plataformatec/devise) - one of the most popular authentication libraries for Rails applications.
 We will be using `devise_token_auth` a [token-based authentication gem](https://github.com/lynndylanhurley/devise_token_auth) for Rails JSON APIs.
 It is designed to work well with `ng-token-auth` the token based authentication module for AngularJS.